June 24, 2025

 They're running tasks, making

-decisions, acting continuously.
+decisions, acting continuously,

-And we're just getting started.
+and we're just getting started.

 You can feel it.